JohnCSu/JohnCSu.github.io/_posts/2024-02-27-An-Introduction-To-Meshing-In-FEA.md

+---
+layout : archive
+permalink: /Intro-To-Meshing/
-# A Basic Introduction to Meshing
+title: "Introduction to Meshing In FEA"
+author_profile: true
+collections: blogposts
+tags: 'FEA'
+---
 Meshing is often a pain point and bottleneck for FEA analysts.
 With so many shapes, sizes, and options to choose from, it can be daunting to new users.
 I remember teaching an Abaqus Introductory course and seeing